Phil Galfond: Galfond Challenge

 In November 2019, Galfond issued a challenge to the poker world to play high-stakes heads-up pot-limit Omaha (PLO), deemed the Galfond Challenge.
 He issued the challenge in two parts: one challenge was open to PLO coaches and the other was to everyone else in the poker world.
 Several opponents stepped up and details were ironed out for a series of high-stakes poker matches that would be played on Galfond's online poker site, Run It Once Poker.
 The first six challengers were Bill Perkins, Brandon Adams, Chance Kornuth, Dan 'Jungleman' Cates, and online poker players 'ActionFreak' and 'VeniVidi1993.'
 In addition to the money won or lost on the poker table, Galfond and his challengers had large side bets that they were competing for.

 After being down €900,000+ to poker professional VeniVidi1993, Galfond came back to win his first challenge by securing a €1,472 overall win and the side bet of €100,000.

 In his match against Actionfreak, Phil Galfond ended the 15.000 hand battle with a €114,000 overall win.
 This win netted him the sidebet of €150,000.

+Style

+Albeit considered standard theory today, Galfond was among the first players to utilize hand ranges instead of a fixed hand approach when analyzing opponents' holdings.
+Although not exact, this method allows for more accurate readings and positive EV play.

+Career earnings

+As of August 2023, Galfond's total live tournament winnings were nearly $3,000,000.

 Business venture

 In 2012, Galfond started the poker training site Run It Once Training with fellow high-stakes players, Ben Sulsky, Di Dang and Hac Dang as coaches.
-As of September 2019, 125 coaches have produced content for his training site.
+As of September 2019, 125 coaches had produced content for his training site.

-Being concerned about the direction online poker was heading Galfond announced the launch of poker site Run It Once Poker in August 2016.
+Being concerned about the direction online poker was heading, Galfond announced the launch of poker site Run It Once Poker in August 2016.
 The site was launched in public beta in February 2019.

-In October 2020 Run it Once was one of several entities named in a $330 million defamation lawsuit brought by poker professional Mike Postle.
+In October 2020, Run it Once was one of several entities named in a $330 million defamation lawsuit brought by poker professional Mike Postle.

-In March 2022 Rush Street Interactive announced it had acquired Galfond's Run It Once poker brand and technology, in a deal which includes Phil Galfond and his development team.
+In March 2022, Rush Street Interactive announced it had acquired Galfond's Run It Once poker brand and technology, in a deal which included Phil Galfond and his development team.